Charles Lang Freer: Freer and Fenollosa

 Although they met in the early 1890s, it wasn't until 1901 that Freer developed an important relationship with Ernest Fenollosa, the son of a Spanish immigrant, and authority on the art of China and Japan.
 Fenollosa, who lived and worked in Japan from 1880 through 1890, taught Philosophy and Logic at the Imperial University of Tokyo.
 During his tenure in Japan, Fenollosa studied art history, criticism, and methodology and applied what he learned to Japanese art and culture.
 Fenollosa published widely, both in English and Japanese, and in 1889 the Museum of Fine Arts Boston offered him the curatorship of the recently developed Japanese Art department.
 Fenollosa's choice to divorce his wife in 1895 led to his subsequent resignation from the Museum of Fine Arts Boston in the summer of 1896.

 For nearly ten years, Fenollosa advised and Freer acquired voraciously.
 From 1901 to 1908, Freer purchased the majority of the Japanese and Chinese paintings that he would later gift to the Smithsonian.
 Their partnership was lucrative, as Fenollosa's counsel gave Freer an edge in an increasingly competitive art market.
 In return, Freer organized speaking engagements for Fenollosa and acquired objects from the academic.

+Freer and John C. Ferguson

+On his trip to China in 1910-1911, Freer struck up a relation with and purchased important Chinese paintings and bronzes from John Calvin Ferguson, who had come as a missionary to China in 1887 and had become an expert in Chinese painting.
+Ferguson also introduced Freer to Chinese officials and collectors, and helped develop a relation with Duan Fang and other important collectors.
+Freer and Ferguson differed in their tastes, however, as Ferguson preferred Ming and Qing styles.
+Freer was later asked to appraise a group of paintings Ferguson offered to the Metropolitan Museum, and recommended the purchase only of the earlier paintings, not the Ming and Qing items.